TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 sourceCollection.dataKey.quality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. container:: table-row

-   Property
-         sourceCollection.dataKey.quality
+..  t3-cobj-image:: sourceCollection.dataKey.quality

-   Data type
-         integer
+    :Data type: integer

-   Description
     Defines the quality of the rendered images on a scale from 1-100.

 .. index:: IMAGE; sourceCollection.dataKey.*